kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 in the same pod as the service-catalog API server.
 You will be responsible for the data in the etcd server container.

-If you choose third party resources storage, the helm chart will not launch an etcd server, and instruct the API server to store all resources in the Kubernetes cluster as third party resources.
+If you choose third party resources storage, the helm chart will not launch an etcd server, but will instead instruct the API server to store all resources in the Kubernetes cluster as third party resources.

+## Demo walkthrough

+Check out the [walk-through](WALKTHROUGH.md) for a detailed guide of an example deployment.